grunk-dev/grunk/docs/usage.rst

 Consider it a concatenation of :ref:`actions<action>` in dynamic mode within a single compute node.

 This is useful in two scenarios.
 Firstly, you can disable caching and lazy evaluation for a sequence of steps.
-Secondly, you can use it to instantiate new objects and modify them using non-const getters.
+Secondly, you can use it to instantiate new objects and modify them using non-const setters.

 grunk dissallows any function, that can potentially alter its inputs.
 This includes any function that takes a non-const reference as argument and in consequence, all non-const member functions.
 This is an